cloudcreativity/ddd-modules/docs/guide/concepts/modularisation.md

 - Shared
     - Enums
     - IntegrationEvents
         - V1
         - V2
     - ReadModels
         - V1
         - V2
     - ValueObjects
 ```

 ### Consumer

-The consumer namespace is optional, and is only required if the module is consumed by other modules.
+The consumer namespace is optional, and is only required if the module is consumed by others.
 Typically
 you should loosely couple modules by using integration events.
 However, there are scenarios where one module would
 need to call another module directly.

 :::info
-In a microservice architecture, this would be the point where one microservice representing a bounded context calls
+In a microservice architecture, this would be the point where one microservice representing a bounded context or
-another microservice representing a separate bounded context, e.g. via HTTP or gRPC.
+subdomain calls another microservice representing a separate bounded context or subdomain, e.g. via HTTP or gRPC.
 :::

-The consumer namespace must not contain any business logic - therefore it must not depend on anything from the bounded
+The consumer namespace must not contain any business logic - therefore it must not depend on anything from the domain,
-context.
-Instead it contains the interfaces for the direct consumption of the module by other bounded contexts.
-I.e.
+application or infrastructure layers.
+Instead it contains the interfaces for the direct consumption of the module by
-it is the _client_ or Software Development Kit (SDK) for the module.
+other modules.
+I.e. it is the _client_ or Software Development Kit (SDK) for the module.